Regression Adjustments for Double Randomization in Two-Sided Marketplaces: Introduction

 Surprisingly, the plug-in estimator for the direct effect is interpretable and equal to the coefficient $\tau$ in the \textit{weighted} least squares

 under suitable identifiability constraints.
+Specifically, the buyer and seller fixed effects are constrained to sum to zero within each treatment group:

+These constraints ensure that $\tau$ captures the global average direct effect.
 This is a weighted difference-in-differences panel regression with interacted two-way fixed effects.
 Importantly, we do not assume the regression specification \eqref{eq:twfe_regression} gives the correct model.
 In fact, this weighted least squares estimator has the minimal asymptotic variance among the class \eqref{eq:direct_effect_general_imputation_estimator}, without any structural assumptions on the outcome distribution conditional on covariates.

 The weights are closely related to the tyranny-of-minority regression \cite{lu2022tyranny}, which minimizes the asymptotic variance with the same coefficient $\beta$ shared across all groups in cross-sectional experiments.
 Empirically, using the optimal regression adjustment $\hat \tau_{\dir}(\hat \beta)$ can significantly improve estimation and inference. \cref{fig:intro_plots} shows a situation in which naive regression adjustment according to ANCOVA \eqref{eq:dir_ols} can actually hurt asymptotic variance compared to no adjustment at all.
 Similar results were demonstrated by Freedman \cite{freedman2008regressionA} in the cross-sectional case, for imbalanced trials.
 At the same time, the figure demonstrates that the optimal adjustment can be much more precise than naive adjustment.
 Further details on this simulation are discussed in \cref{sec:simulations}, with inferential results discussed therein.